transloadit/uppy/website/src/_template/contributing.md

 git clone git@github.com:YOUR_USERNAME/uppy.git
 cd uppy
 npm install
-npm run bootstrap
 ```

-We use lerna to manage the many plugin packages Uppy has.
-You should always do `npm run bootstrap` after an `npm install` to make sure lerna has installed the dependencies of each package and that the `package-lock.json` in the repository root is up to date.

 Our website’s examples section is also our playground, please read the [Local Previews](#Local-previews) section to get up and running.